saffron-lang/saffron/README.md

 A small statically typed scripting language

 ## Todo
+- _Actual_ line numbers
 - Static types and typechecking
 - Pattern matching
 - Imports
-  - Discover files from import paths
+  - Discover files from import
+  - paths
   - Good semantics for relative imports
     - May not go beyond root of package
   - Packages